SatvG/SatvG/README.md

 - Hi, I’m @SatvG
-- I’m interested in ML and AI
+- I’m interested in AI, ML, and Quantum Computing
-- I’m currently learning CSE in University
+- I’m currently learning CSE

 <!---
 SatvG/SatvG is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.